Turnover has plagued local election offices since 2020. One swing state county is trying to recover

 That has not been the case in recent years in Luzerne County.
 The 2022 ballot debacle, referred to locally as “papergate,” was just the latest problem in a county that is on its fifth election director in the three years since the 2020 presidential election.

-The troubles have only increased doubts among voters, some of whom were already distrustful of elections because of the persistent falsehoods about the last presidential contest — despite Republicans holding 10 of 11 seats on the local governing board.
+The troubles have only increased doubts among voters, some of whom were already distrustful of elections because of persistent falsehoods about the last presidential contest.

-“We’ve had a whole host of things that have gone on in this county where people sit back now, the electorate sits back and goes, ‘They’re just rigging the election,’” said County Controller Walter Griffith Jr., a Republican and longtime resident.
-“I try to tell people we got to figure out a way to get past all of those things because you’re not going to win anything and you’re not going to make anything better by doing that.”

-“They’re brought in because a lot of people don’t want to work in elections, and that’s understandable with so much divisiveness,” said Denise Williams, a Democrat who chairs the Board of Elections, a citizen group formed under the county charter that, among other duties, certifies election results.

-Cook understands the pressure first hand.
-Hired as an administrative assistant, she found herself serving as interim deputy director within a year despite having no previous election experience.
+Hired as an administrative assistant, Cook found herself serving as interim deputy director within a year despite having no previous election experience.
 When she started in September 2021, the director who hired her gave his notice on her first day.
 His replacement was on the job about eight months before he, too, left.

-Public comment was dominated by those who don’t trust the boxes and who feel the board is ignoring their concerns.
-They called on the board to release security footage of drop boxes from previous elections.

-“If you really have nothing to hide, then why aren’t you doing whatever it takes to be transparent — particularly knowing of all the problems we’ve had in the elections over the last few year?” one resident asked the board.

-Frustration also was evident during a congressional hearing last spring into the paper ballot shortage during the midterms.
+Frustration also was evident during a congressional hearing last spring into the paper ballot shortage.
 One local resident, Theodore “T.J.”
-Fitzgerald, told lawmakers the Democrat-led board of elections was “more interested in drop boxes than making sure there were policies and procedures.”
-Fitzgerald, who has called for leadership changes and more training for election workers, also represents the county’s political transformation.
+Fitzgerald, told lawmakers the Democratic-led board of elections was “more interested in drop boxes than making sure there were policies and procedures.”

-A former Democrat, he said he is now unhappy with both major parties and has started his own group of like-minded conservatives.
-County voters, in previous elections, backed Democrats Al Gore, John Kerry and Barack Obama, but then twice voted for Trump.

-Of the local election office, Fitzgerald said he knows they are trying to improve: “But they are not coming through when you need them the most,” he said.
-“It would be nice for nothing to happen.”

 District Attorney Sam Sanguedolce, a Republican elected in 2021, said he was disappointed the congressional hearing was held before his investigation into the paper shortage was complete.
-He said there was no evidence of voter suppression.

-Local election officials were in a tough position trying to explain what happened given the active investigation, Sanguedolce said.
+He said there was no evidence of voter suppression and local election officials were in a tough position trying to explain what happened given the active investigation.

 “No matter what you were going to say, it was going to be twisted by people who wanted things to be twisted,” he said.